BDC Hamburger Icon

 12. What assets must I provide to the web developer?

-At the very least, you’ll need to provide your company branding assets and guidelines, including logo files, fonts and colors.
-Determine with your developer who will deliver additional content, photos, brand images and graphics for the website.
+You must provide the web developer with your company branding assets and guidelines, including logo files, fonts and colors.
+Then, you and your developer must determine who will deliver additional content, photos, brand images and graphics for the website.
+Some web developers and agencies will create or provide specific website elements, but you’ll see this work reflected in your bill.

 13. What is the project timeline?